tomitank/tomitankChess/README.md

 tomitankChess is Hungarian (pure) JavaScript Chess Engine
 ------------------------------------------------------------------
-- tomitankChess 2.0 is the first full BitBoard JavaScript chess engine on the World!
+- tomitankChess 2.0 was the first full BitBoard JavaScript chess engine on the World!
 - Why pure?
 Because it is No Emscripten (unlike stockfish-js), so the code is readable.
 - Pure JavaScript ~5X slower than "C" language, and ~2.5 slower than Emscripten JavaScript.
 - The Engine is running in your browser and with UCI GUI (eg: Arena) as well.